allinbits/goz-tips/README.md

-# Seond tokens to GoZ Hub
+# Send tokens to GoZ Hub
 Tips and tricks to send tokens to and from the Game of Zones Hub with Iqlusion's relayer software.

 ## Send tokens between zones